 The closest toilets and changing facilities are at the amenities building near the car park.
 So, if you to use the toilets or change into appropriate clothes for your kayaking experience, do so before trekking up to Paddle Lodge.

 3. Bring Cash…

 Make sure you have the almighty dollars on hand as payment at Paddle Lodge is by cash only.
-There are no NETS or credit card payment options here.
+There is no NETS or credit card payment options here.
 Rental rates for sit-on-top kayaks are $15 per hour per kayak – whether it is a single or double kayak.

 4. …And $1 Coins Too

 When you head on to the water, you are likely to want to leave your ‘barang barang’ on land.
 There is a choice of two locker sizes at Paddle Lodge – small or large.
 It is $1 for the small locker and $2 for the larger locker.
-Make sure you have $1 coins available if you intend to use of the lockers.
+Make sure you have $1 coins available if you intend to use the lockers.
 If you don’t have $1 coins available, try approaching the Paddle Lodge counter for change.

 5. You Will Get Wet – Bring a Change of Clothes!

 Novices can only rent sit-on-top kayaks.
 These kayaks are designed with scupper holes at the bottom that allows water to drain out and conversely, some water comes in too.
 This means that it can get a little bit wet in the kayak.
 Be prepared to get a soggy bottom and remember to bring a spare change of clothes for afterwards!

 A hat and sunblock is a good idea to protect against the sun.
 Enough said.

 Once in the water, stay within the yellow buoys.
 This is the area designated for novice paddlers.
 The competition lanes are further out in the centre of the reservoir and there you will find competitive paddlers training away on certain days.